-- Configuring failover for Internal TCP/UDP Load Balancing
+- Failover overview for Internal TCP/UDP Load Balancing

-- Next-hop concepts for Internal TCP/UDP Load Balancing
+- Internal TCP/UDP Load Balancing logging and monitoring

 Backends have incompatible balancing modes

 When creating a load balancer, you might see the error:

 Validation failed for instance group INSTANCE_GROUP: backend services 1 and 2 point to the same instance group but the backends have incompatible balancing_mode.
 Values should be the same.

 This happens when you try to use the same backend in two different load balancers, and the backends don't have compatible balancing modes.

 If you can't connect to your internal TCP/UDP load balancer, check for the following common issues.